ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. param:: set
         A value of type `psa_slh_dsa_family_t` that identifies the SLH-DSA parameter-set family to be used.

-    The size of an SLH-DSA public key is the same as the corresponding private key.
+    The key attribute size of an SLH-DSA public key is the same as the corresponding private key.
     See `PSA_KEY_TYPE_SLH_DSA_KEY_PAIR()` and the documentation of each SLH-DSA parameter-set family for details.

     .. subsection:: Compatible algorithms